 When do roaming charges kick in?

-* Using social media?
+* Checking in on social media?
 Roaming, roaming everywhere.

 But even if you don’t do any of the above while you’re outside of your coverage area, you can still rack up roaming charges simply by keeping your device powered on.